 In other words, if we start thinking more in terms of tasks than truths, that makes it all eminently practical.
 In a sense, at that point, the broader truth claims become irrelevant.
 Does it really matter whether craving causes suffering or not?
 Well, that’s interesting, but the real practice, the real challenge, is to enter into a relationship with my craving in which I transform that experience from one that traps me and binds me and keeps me stuck into one that makes me free.

-Stephen Batchelor, Christina Feldman, John Peacock, and Akincano Weber led a six-week online course on The Four Noble Truths, in 2017.
-Learn more here.
+Continue studying with Stephen Batchelor, Christina Feldman, John Peacock, and Akincano Weber in The Four Noble Truths, a six-part online course available through Tricycle Online Courses.